-Investment in London’s tech sector was driven by in part by major funding rounds for AI companies, which attracted £736m, almost as much of all Paris’s tech firms combined.
+Investment in London’s tech sector was driven by in part by major funding rounds for AI companies, which attracted £736m, almost as much as all of Paris’s tech firms combined.
 Graphcore, an AI chipmaker, raised £153m in series D funding, while online travel firm Culture Trip raised £59m in series B funding.

 Funding for London’s cryptocurrency and blockchain companies rose by a factor of 10 last year to £200m.
 But the biggest share of the pie was reserved for fintech companies, which raised more than £1bn in 2018, propelled by major rounds for Revolut (£177m) and Monzo (£84m).